HabitatFramework/UserGuide/functions/functions.rst

 * Select the features to be merged and a feature from the INCID they are to be merged with in the GIS layer.
 * Return to the HLU main window and click |getmapselection| :guilabel:`Get Map Selection`.
 * Select one of the options in the 'Process' list.
 * Click |logicalmerge| :guilabel:`Logical Merge`.
-A list of INCIDs will be displayed as shown in the figure :ref:`figLMD`.
+A list of INCIDs will be displayed as shown in the figure :ref:`figFLMD`.

-.. _figLMD:
+.. _figFLMD:

 .. figure:: figures/LogicalMergeDialog.png
 	:align: center